atmelcorp/sam-ba/README.md

 ### Examples

-This release contains the following example:
+This release contains the following examples:

-sama5d2-serialflash: Sample scripts to flash a linux environment on the "SAMA5D2 XPLAINED ULTRA" board.
+- sama5d2-serialflash: Sample scripts to flash a linux environment on the "SAMA5D2 XPLAINED ULTRA" board.
+- sama5d4-ek-ledblink: Sample script to toggle some PIO on "SAMA5D4-EK" board
+- samv7-flash: Sample script to program the internal flash of SAMV7 MCUs.

-Please see README.md file in examples/sama5d2-serialflash for more information.
+Please see README.md file in each example directory for more information.